 Both these manufacturers have roughly the same amount of experience within the knife industry, having both been founded over a century ago.
-The product range and number of categories with KA-BAR is more exstensive, but quality and performance are the focus of both companies.
+The product range and number of categories with KA-BAR are more exstensive, but quality and performance are the focus of both companies.

 While it’s hard to make a bad pick, make sure you weigh up suitability, quality, and price when you are making your choice.

 Bottom Line: If you are looking at price only, Ontario Knife & Tool has some really solid options to meet any budget.
 If money isn’t an object, KA-BAR has some quality stuff that will last for decades.